Vahagn-Tovmasyan/Visual-Template-Matching/README.md

 6. **API cost.** Each VLM call uses ~2000-4000 tokens.
 At Qwen2.5-VL-72B pricing via OpenRouter, a single scene analysis costs ~$0.01-0.02.
 The caching system (keyed on image hash + prompt hash) prevents duplicate calls within a session.

 7. **YOLO is limited to COCO classes.** YOLO11 can only detect objects belonging to its 80 pre-trained COCO classes.
 If the template image contains an object not in COCO (e.g., a custom industrial part), YOLO will fail to identify the class and return zero detections.
 For arbitrary object types, prefer Classical, VLM, or DINO.

+8. **Feature matchers need shared texture.** LightGlue and E-LoFTR match pixel-level patterns, not semantic concepts.
+They perform excellently when the template is cropped from the same photo (Scenario A) but degrade on different scenes where the object has a different texture, lighting, or background.
+For cross-scene matching, VLM-based methods are more robust.

+9. **SAM 2 matches by appearance, not identity.** Because SAM scores segments using colour histograms and shape metrics, it may match visually similar but semantically different objects (e.g., a red ball when searching for a red frisbee).
+It also runs slowly on CPU-only machines (~60-90s per image).

+10. **DISK requires dimensions divisible by 16.** The DISK feature extractor uses a U-Net architecture that requires input dimensions to be multiples of 16.
+We handle this by padding with zeros, but very small templates (<16px) may not produce enough keypoints for reliable matching.